proycon/babelente/README.rst

 ``$ babelente -k "YOUR-API-KEY" -s en yourdocument.folia.xml``

-Each FoLiA document will be outputted to a new file, whcih includes all the entities.
+Each FoLiA document will be outputted to a new file, which includes all the entities.
 Entities will be explicitly linked to BabelNet and DBpedia where possible.
 At the same time, the ``stdout`` output again consists of a JSON object containing all found entities.